canonical/snapcraft/docs/explanation/components.rst

 for that part.

 Each component has a partition.
 This means each component has its own install, stage, and prime directories.
-When a file is organized into a component's partition, it is moved to the part's install directory for that component's partition.
+When a file is organised into a component's partition, it is moved to the part's install directory for that component's partition.